 Immediate action will be taken when there are any concerns that a pupil might be truanting.
 If truancy is suspected, the headteacher is notified, and they will contact the parent in order to assess the reasons behind the pupil not attending school.

-The following procedures will be taken in the event of a truancy:
+[Updated] The following procedures will be taken in the event of a truancy:

-- In the first instance, a letter of warning will be sent to the parents of the pupil, informing them of the truancy and stating that any future occurrences could result in further action being taken. - If any further truancy occurs, then the school will consider issuing a penalty notice. - A penalty notice will be issued where there is overt truancy, inappropriate parentally-condoned absence, excessive holidays in term-time and persistent late arrival at school.
+- In the first instance, a letter of warning will be sent to the parents of the pupil, informing them of the truancy and stating that any future occurrences could result in further action being taken. - If any further truancy occurs, then the school will consider issuing a penalty notice. - A penalty notice will be issued in line with the Penalty notices and legal intervention section of this policy where there is overt truancy, inappropriate parentally-condoned absence, excessive holidays in term-time and persistent late arrival at school.